vidulum/mainnet/vidulum-restart-instructions-correct-expected-hash.md

 0.) check your expected hash:

-`journalctl -u vidulumd | grep 'wrong Block.Header.AppHash'`
+`journalctl -u vidulumd -n 2500 | grep 'wrong Block.Header.AppHash'`

 wait for the output to complete, this might take up to 1-2min